Kevin Naiqama: 2017

 In February, Naiqama played in the Auckland Nines.
 On 6 May, Naiqama again played as captain and fullback for Fiji against Tonga in the 2017 Pacific Cup.
-He set up a try for Ben Nakubuwai just before half time in the thrilling match but they unfortunately lost 26–24 in the dying minutes.
+He set up a try for Ben Nakubuwai just before half time in the thrilling match but they lost 26–24 in the dying minutes.
 Naiqama made 23 appearances for Wests Tigers, playing centre and wing, and covering fullback when James Tedesco was injured.
 At season's end, he signed an extension to stay at the club for another year.
 Naiqama noted he was "stoked" to be staying, and coach Ivan Cleary said, "Kevin has shown great versatility for the team this year covering a number of positions and has handled himself exceptionally well."

 Playing in his second World Cup, but his first as captain of Fiji, Naiqama gained attention when he was seen crying during his team's national anthem before the first game.
 He scored two tries in that match against the USA, and another in the match against Italy for three tries from five games.
 Coach Mick Potter said of his captaincy, "The position he plays is good for him to be captain.
 He can boss a few people around but he also shows composure under pressure.
 I think that's really important.
 He speaks well, he speaks rugby league.
 He doesn't talk rubbish and he gets to the point very quickly."